Tesqopa: Early history

-Tesqopa was subject to many attacks by the Mongols, the worst among them was the massacre of 1436 when they attacked the town, killing thousands of its Assyrian inhabitants and burning its crops and churches, ultimately forcing the rest of the inhabitants to flee to the mountains.
-In 1508 Tesqopa was attacked again by the Mongols, just as they attacked Tel Keppe, Alqosh and the Monastery of Rabban Hormizd.
-Tesqopa was also attacked by the army of Nader Shah in 1743 during his march on Mosul.
+Tesqopa was subject to many attacks by the Mongols, the worst among them was the massacre of 1436 by the Qara Qoyunlus under Jahan Shah when they attacked the town, killing thousands of its Assyrian inhabitants and burning its crops and churches, ultimately forcing the rest of the inhabitants to flee to the mountains.
+In 1508 Tesqopa was attacked again this time by the Safavids under Ismail I, just as they attacked Tel Keppe, Alqosh and the Monastery of Rabban Hormizd.
+Tesqopa was also attacked by the army of Nader Shah in 1743 during his march on Mosul following his declaration of war against the Ottoman Empire.

 Modern history

-The town received many Assyrian refugees from Baghdad and Mosul in the wake of the sectarian violence in the 2000s.
-On 23 April 2007 a car bomb that targeted the village resulted in more than 25 deaths.
+The town received many Assyrian Christian refugees from Baghdad and Mosul in the wake of the sectarian violence in the 2000s.
+On 23 April 2007 a car bomb that targeted the village resulted in more than 25 deaths, mostly civilian Assyrian Christians and Yazidis.
+Later, the insurgent group Jamaat Ansar al-Sunna claimed responsibility for the bombing and uploaded a video of the operation.

-In early August 2014, Islamic State of Iraq and Syria (ISIS) entered Tesqopa.
+In early August 2014, Islamic State of Iraq and Syria (ISIS) militants captured Tesqopa after heavy fighting.
 But on 17 August 2014 the Kurdish Peshmerga retook Tesqopa.
 After this, the local Christian Assyrians were then able to restore the crosses atop their vandalized churches.

 ISIL militants overran the town during dawn on 3 May 2016 however they were driven out of the town by Peshmerga fighters later in the day.
 By 2017, several hundred families had returned to the town and the parish church was functioning again.
 The Hungarian government assisted in rebuilding the destroyed homes of 991 Christian families.